Almost Noetherian rings and modules: Cohen type theorem for almost Noetherian rings and modules

 The well-known Cohen type theorem states that a ring $R$ is a Noetherian ring if and only if every prime ideal $\p$ of $R$ is finitely generated; and furthermore, an $R$-module $M$ is a Noetherian $R$-module if and only if every submodule of the form $\p M$ is finitely generated.
 In this section, we give the Cohen type theorem for almost Noetherian rings and almost Noetherian modules.

 \begin{lemma} Let $R$ be a ring, $M$ be an almost finitely generated $R$-module.
-If $N$ is a submodule of $M$ which is maximal among all non-almost finitely generated submodules of $M$, then $[N:M]$ is a prime ideal of $R$. \end{lemma}
+If $N$ is a submodule of $M$ which is maximal among all non-almost finitely generated submodules of $M$ $($that is, there is no non-almost finitely generated submodules which strictly contain $N)$, then $[N:M]:=\{r\in R\mid rM\subseteq N\}$ is a prime ideal of $R$. \end{lemma}